sir-pinecone/bearlibterminal/README.md

 to just 'BearLibTerminal.so' (dropping the 'lib' prefix).
 After that it would be possible to import the library the usual way:

     local terminal = require "BearLibTerminal"

 ### Building

 BearLibTerminal is a language-agnostic dynamic-link library (.dll/.so/.dylib), therefore you generally do not have to build it yourself and may simply use the [prebuilt binaries](http://foo.wyrd.name/en:bearlibterminal#download).

 To build BearLibTerminal you will need CMake and a recent GCC/MinGW compiler.
-For Linux any GCC version 4.6.3 and above will do.
+For Linux/OSX any GCC version 4.6.3 and above will do.
 For Windows there are several MinGW builds with various quirks, using [TDM-GCC](http://tdm-gcc.tdragon.net/) or [mingw-builds](http://mingw-w64.org/doku.php/download/mingw-builds) (a flavour of mingw-w64) is recommended.
 MinGW compiler MUST use Posix thread model.

+#### OSX

+Run the `build.sh` script.

 ### License